webdevfe/Web-Development/README.md

 ![Google BugDashboard](bugdashboard_tableResize.png)
 ![Google BugDashboard](bugdashboard_urlLink.png)

+1) Building an AI image recognition web app.
+##### Tech Stack:
+* Polymer, LitElement, Closure, Redux, Web Components, Python backend with Proto Buffers

-Google's internal bugtracking tool is expanding into a larger, centralized application for project overall tracking.
+2) Google's internal bugtracking tool is expanding into a larger, centralized application for project overall tracking.
 A number of highly desirable features needed to be added in order to take the step towards that objective.
 Dynamic table resizing and adding a custom link would be some of many major enhancements.
 ##### Tech Stack:
 * Angular
 * TypeScript (strict mode)